broadinstitute/seqr/deploy/kubernetes/README.md

        cd seqr
        pip install -r requirements.txt

-NOTE: Putting the code directory underneath your home directory makes it easier to edit code and have the changes instantly appear inside a seqr pod running in a local Minikube instance because Minikube automatically mounts your home directory into its VM.
+NOTE: Putting the code directory underneath your home directory makes it easier to edit code and have the changes instantly appear inside a seqr pod running in a local minikube instance because minikube automatically mounts your home directory into its VM.

 Create Kubernetes Cluster